ylkhayat/smart-socket-service/docs/testsets/README.md

 - The `parallel-subprocesses` testset builds upon `start-wait-stop`, testing scenarios where multiple subprocesses are running in parallel.
 This mirrors real-life usage of our application.
 You can find it in the [parallel-subprocesses](https://ylkhayat.github.io/smart-socket-service/testsets/#parallel-subprocesses/README.md) directory.

+- The `emergency-stop-recover` testset builds upon components of the `start-wait-stop`, testing scenarios where one process is trying to accomplish something and an emergency occurs and the process has to recover to finish working.
+This mirrors real-life usage of our application.
+You can find it in the [emergency-stop-recover](https://ylkhayat.github.io/smart-socket-service/testsets/#emergency-stop-recover/README.md) directory.

 ## Contributing

 Feel free to create your own testset and publish it as a reusable subprocess.
 We would love to see your contributions!